ccorcos/meteor-any-db/README.md

 # TODO

+- you should be able to create an observer before subscribing.
+- subscriptions need to be immutable. its going to get out of hand it will be slightly less efficient but it will be worth it.
+- Model and DB are different.

 - latency compensation is a bit trickier than it seems
+-

 - simple chat application
 - latency compensation